 10. Delve into History on the Christchurch Blue Plaque Walk

 If you want to immerse yourself in local history, the Christchurch Blue Plaques Millenium Trail walk connects 19 important sites around the town centre.
 Some have been built over, such as the Saxon Cemetary which is now a supermarket carpark.
 But many, like Place Mill pictured above, are still standing.
-You can pick up a Trail leaflet for £1.50 from the Christchurch Information Centre on the High Street, or the Christchurch Historic Centre have three historic walks outlined on their website, with loads of interesting info about each site.
+You can pick up a Trail leaflet for £1.50 from the Christchurch Information Centre on the High Street, or the Christchurch Historic Centre have several historic walks outlined on their website, with loads of interesting info about each site.

 11. Visit the Red House Museum

-Speaking of history, don’t miss a trip to the The Red House Museum and Garden.
+Speaking of history, don’t miss a trip to The Red House Museum and Garden.
 Constructed in 1764, this beautiful red brick building has a bit of a dark history as it was originally used as the Parish Workhouse for the town’s poor.
 Today, the House is a museum showcasing the history of the town, from its ancient Saxon past right through to the Victorian and Edwardian times, as well as more recent local innovations.